18F/development-guide/_pages/security/incident-response-drills.md

 You could end the drill with a practice "blameless postmortem".
 This is a low-pressure way to figure out your team's format for conducting postmortems after an incident.

-[Cloud.gov's retrospective meeting guide](https://cloud.gov/docs/ops/service-disruption-guide/#retrospective-meeting-guide) has ideas and checklists for organizing a successful post-incident retrospective.
+[cloud.gov's retrospective meeting guide](https://cloud.gov/docs/ops/service-disruption-guide/#retrospective-meeting-guide) has ideas and checklists for organizing a successful post-incident retrospective.

 Send an email recapping the drill to all stakeholders.
 Include the outcomes of the drill, what you learned from the drill, and any follow-up actions.